alijkhalil/distrib_training_scripts/README.md

     The main script - 'mpirun_wrapper.bash' - is the only one needed to execute a distrubed deep learning module (assuming the module includes code from Horovod or another framework for leveraging distributed training ops).

-Along side that though, there are sample Keras scripts (in the 'sample_train_scripts' directory) for training image and video recognition models in a distributed fashion.
+    Along side that though, there are sample Keras scripts (in the 'sample_train_scripts' directory) for training image
+    and video recognition models in a distributed fashion.
+These scripts may require other repositories (capable of being acquired using the 'set_up.sh' script) and the NBA play-by-play dataset (also capable of being downloaded with the 'nba_pbp_video_dataset' repo).